Zerobeings/learn/README.md

 ## Bid on Auctioned NFT
 > Winning bid can be placed within 60 seconds of the auction closing.

 To bid on an auction NFT click on the NFT beings auctioned from the Available Listings panel on the Market gm ☕️ home page.
 You will be directed to a detail view of the listing page.
 Review the listing details.
 Near the bottom of the listing detail panel there is a section titled "i want that".
 Click the connect button to connect to the marketplace contract and reveal two purchasing options.
 The first option is to buyout the NFT.
-The buyout price is in the listing destils.
+The buyout price is in the listing details.
 The second option is to place a bid on the NFT.
 If you are the first person to bid, your bid price must meet the reserve price (minimum bid amount).
 If there are other bids, they will be listed under the "i want that" title and your bid must be 5% higher than the highest bid.
 The bid duration is equal to the time left until auction has ended.

 > Reminder, if you are the winning bid you must close the auction at the end of the sale duration to complete the transaction and transfer of the NFT into you wallet.